cinchy-co/Documentation/guides-for-using-cinchy/user-guides/overview-of-the-data-browser.md

 You can learn more about the Network Map [here.](../additional-guides/application-experiences/network-map/)
 {% endhint %}

-### 4.1 Network Map Extra Parameters
+### Network Map extra parameters

-In Cinchy v5.2 we added the ability to include new parameters on the URL path for your network visualizer to focus your node view.
-You can now add **Target Node, Depth Level, and Max Depth Level** Parameters, if you choose.
+Cinchy v5.2 added the ability to include new parameters on the URL path for your network visualizer to focus your node view.
+You can now add **Target Node, Depth Level, and Max Depth Level** parameters.

 Example: \<base url>/apps/datanetworkvisualizer?**targetNode=\&maxDepth=\&depthLevel=**